 With that natural beauty comes weather and temperatures that vary from day to day.
 That’s why it’s so important to pack accordingly with the right clothes and travel essentials.
-And on a cruise like the memorable one I took with Princess Cruises this fall, you definitely want to take clothes for wearing on the ship too!
+On a cruise, you definitely want to take clothes to wear on the ship too!

 The number one recommendation that I received was:

 Pack so that you can dress in layers.